luisbosque/luisbosque.github.com/_posts/2017-11-22-hiring-humans-at-carto-infrastructure-team.markdown

 At the same time, we always give feedback about the reasons why we decide to finish a candidate's process before the last step.

 I personally can say that hiring, although well done, is exhausting.
 However, if well done, it's a rewarding experience.
 I've got to know lot of interesting people that I hope to see again in the future.

+By the way, besides this is something I really wanted to tell I was also extra motivated by some conversations with [Félix](https://twitter.com/flopezluis) and also by the [blog post](https://managementfromscratch.wordpress.com/2017/10/30/sobre-procesos-de-seleccion/) he wrote some time ago that you really need to read.